• Skip to primary navigation

 Group Leader Page

-This proposed project represents basic research, including significant method development.
-This project is ideal for a technically oriented student interested in microscopy, with an indomitable spirit of exploring uncharted waters.
+This proposed project represents basic research, using the latest hardware and software advances in cryo-ET and MS. These latest developments (all already running in our lab) will be applied to important biological specimens for obtaining unique physiological insights into phenomena at the cellular and tissue level.
+This project is ideal for a student interested in microscopy, with an indomitable spirit of exploring uncharted waters.
 More details will be provided during the interviews.

 References